srdjan/mocchi/README.md

 ### Core Principles

 1. **Semantic HTML First**: Write meaningful HTML that describes the content, not the presentation
-2. **Attributes Over Classes**: Use HTML attributes instead of classes for variations and utilities
+2. **Attributes Over Classes**: Use HTML attributes instead of classes for all variations and utilities
-3. **Minimal Classes**: Use classes only when absolutely necessary for complex composition patterns
+3. **Component Attributes**: Use `component="name"` for component identification instead of classes
+4. **Fluid Typography**: Text should scale smoothly with viewport size for better readability
-4. **ARIA for States**: Leverage ARIA attributes for interactive states
+5. **ARIA for States**: Leverage ARIA attributes for interactive states
-5. **Progressive Enhancement**: Provide fallbacks for older browsers while leveraging modern features
+6. **Progressive Enhancement**: Provide fallbacks for older browsers while leveraging modern features
-6. **Backward Compatibility**: Maintain legacy class support for backward compatibility
+7. **Backward Compatibility**: Maintain legacy class support for gradual migration

 ## Contributing